 Hot Planet Cool Athletes Canada is a not-for-profit, charitable organization dedicated to educating and inspiring the next generation of climate champions.
-Our goal is to reach 10,000 students annually through in-school presentations and thousands more in remote and First Nations communities through VR experiences.
+Our goal is to reach 10,000 high school students annually through in-school presentations and thousands more in remote and First Nations communities through VR experiences.

 In support of the UN Sports for Climate Action Framework, the Hot Planet-Cool Athletes program brings Canadian Olympic Medalists and World Champions into schools to leverage the unique power of sport to inspire and drive climate awareness and action.
-The program is completely free to schools across Canada and is developed by the University of Waterloo.
+The program is completely free to high schools across Canada and is developed by the University of Waterloo.

 Board of Directors & Staff

 Hot Planet Cool Athletes Canada is governed by a board of directors who are responsible for the strategic direction and overall governance of the organization.